Why repair work is needed

 Part of the parapet wall showing decayed masonry and loss of mortar on joints.

 The 2018 Quinquennial Inspection also found that the upper stones on the NW pinnacle on the West tower were loose due to decayed masonry/mortar.
 The situation became worse in early 2020 and urgent action was taken to remove the upper stones in May 2020 so that there was no risk of any loose stones falling.
 The removed stones were stored for future possible reinstatement.
+We hope to restore this pinnacle as part of the repair work, if this is affordable.

 NW pinnacle after removal of upper stones for safety